deelaka99/pharmacy-management-system-backend/README.md

 The server will start running at http://localhost:3000 by default.

 ### Usage
 You can use tools like Postman to interact with the API endpoints.
-Import the provided Postman collection to get started with testing the endpoints.
+Import the provided Postman collection in assets folder to get started with testing the endpoints.